2WheelCoder/ble-peripheral-manager/readme.md

 ### BLEPeripheralManager.addService(serviceUUIDString, servicePrimary, characteristics)

 Creates a service with a UUID string you specify. servicePrimary is a boolean.
 Set to true if this is the main service for your app.
 Characteristics is an array of characteristic arrays (ideally the characteristic arrays would be objects, but passing objects into Objective-C via PhoneGap is a bit tedious).
+You may create multiple services by executing the method more than once before advertising.

     BLEPeripheralManager.addService('yourServiceUUID', true, [['characteristic1UUID', 'characteristic2UUID'], ['characteristic1UUID', 'characteristic2UUID']])